not-so-fat/ReMind/Development.md

     - The number of success
     - Success rate = (The number of success) / (The number of trials)
     - Status category: One of "New", "Wandering", "Confident"
-        - If the number of trials is less than N (by default N=3), it is new
+        - If the number of trials is less than N (by default N=5), it is new
         - If the number of trials is >= N,
-            - If success rate is under p (by default p = 0.5), it is "Wandering"
+            - If success rate is under the threshold (by default 0.8 = 80%), it is "Wandering"
             - Else, "Confident"
     - Active and cooldown (turn-based)
         - We don't want to show the same quiz in short period of time.
 Cooldown is measured in turns: once used, a quiz becomes inactive for C turns (default C=10).
 Each answered quiz increments a per-target turn counter.